thtmexicnkid/elastic-dnd/README.md

 # Setup
 ### Docker Setup
 * Download or clone elastic-dnd repo to whatever directory/folder you want this to run from
-* Edit .env file and make the following changes:
+* Edit ".env" file and make the following changes:
   * Change ELASTIC_PASSWORD and KIBANA_PASSWORD to something you'll remember
   * Set ES_MEM_LIMIT and KB_MEM_LIMIT to a value (in bytes) reflecting what is available in your environment
     * NOTE -- I have 32GB available and set mine to 8GB a piece.
 Truthfully, for a deployment this size, that is overkill.
 You would probably be okay with a 2-4GB a piece.
-* Open command prompt / terminal and navigate to folder containing docker-compose.yml
+* Open command prompt / terminal and navigate to folder containing "docker-compose.yml"
 * Run "docker-compose up" and wait for your deployment to create itself

 ### Streamlit Setup